squeeglii/grapplemod-restitched/docs/v2_update.md

  - Grappling Hook Physics Controllers now have ResourceLocation ids
  - Key Enums have been replaced with just vanilla KeyMappings
- - Cleaned Up + Refactored a lot of the older classes.
+ - Cleaned up + refactored a lot of the older classes.